DiscipleTools/DT_DOCS/Disciple_Tools_Theme/getting_started/profile_settings.rst

 * Password
 * First Name
 * Last Name
 * Nickname (Display Name): Automatically, your username is your Display Name.
-This is what other users will search for when assignging you contacts, @ mentioning you in comments, etc
+This is what other users will search for when assigning you contacts, @ mentioning you in comments, etc
 * Personal Phone
 * Personal Email
 * Personal Address